aaronmurphy45/Games-Engine-Project/README.md

 ```

 I also created a start menu, which I watched a tutorial on.
-I also tweaked it to include a workign slider and a rules tab which is not included in the video.
+I also tweaked it to include a working slider and a rules tab which is not included in the video.